USS Gurke: 1963 – 1975

 While in the Gulf of Tonkin, Gurke refueled helicopters by a new in-flight refueling process enabling them to rescue American pilots downed in hostile territory.

 After a brief respite in Hong Kong, Formosa, and the Philippines in August, Gurke resumed duty in the Gulf of Tonkin in September and set a record in completing 113 in-flight refuelings.
 On this assignment she bombarded Viet Cong positions in the Mekong and Saigon River deltas.
 After being relieved early in the fall, the destroyer returned home, via Okinawa and Japan, arriving San Diego on 16 November.
 In 1967, she operated along the West Coast and prepared for future action.

 In November 1967 Gurke headed west again via Hawaii and Japan.
 She operated on Yankee Station, on search and rescue in the northern Gulf of Tonkin, and took part in the Formation Star effort in the Sea of Japan.
 Rushing south at the start of the 1968 Tet Offensive, she provided Naval Gunfire Support to the US Marines retaking Hue City.
 She then took some R&R in Hong Kong and participated in Sea Dragon operations along the North Vietnamese Coast.
 She returned to San Diego in June 1968 after an eight-month West Pac deployment.
-In April 1975 she participated in the evacuation of Saigon known as Operation Frequent Wind.
+In April 1975 she participated in the evacuation of Saigon known as Operation Frequent Wind.In the fall of 1975 she embarked on the journey back to San Diego for decommissioning.She took a northerly route, first stopping at the naval base in Adak, Alaska for supplies.
+She then steamed down the coast, visiting Victoria, Canada along the way.
+Then came a visit to San Francisco before arriving at her final destination in San Diego.